 Q. How many bid points will I have?

-A. If you are a BBA or MBA student, you will be allotted 1000 points for Fall and Winter course bidding.
+A. If you are a BBA or MBA student, you will be allotted 1000 points for Fall and 1000 points for Winter course bidding.
 If you are a MAcc student, you will be allotted 1000 points for Winter course bidding.
 If you are an MSCM student, you will be allotted 500 points for Fall course bidding.
 Points are not carried over from previous cycles.
 One MBA/MAcc/MSCM bidding cycle is for the entire Fall or Winter semester (A, B, and full-semester courses, combined).

 Q. How do I get into a course?